Transgender history in the United States: 2010s and 2020s

+On June 27, 2021, Kataluna Enriquez became the first openly transgender woman to become qualified to compete in the Miss USA pageant when she won Miss Nevada USA.
+In 2024, Bailey Anne Kennedy became the first openly transgender woman to win the Miss Maryland USA, becoming the second-ever openly transgender delegate to Miss USA after Enriquez.
+The first openly transgender woman to win a pageant affiliated with the Miss America organization was Brían Nguyen, who was crowned Miss Greater Derry in 2022.

+On September 12, 2021, German singer Kim Petras performed her song "Future Starts Now" at the MTV Video Music Awards in New York City, becoming the first openly transgender performer at the awards.

+In March 2022, Justine Lindsay became the first openly transgender cheerleader in the National Football League when she made the Carolina Topcats, the official cheerleading squad for the Carolina Panthers.

 In June 2023, Seth Marnin became the first openly transgender judge in New York and the first openly transgender male judge in the United States.

 In July 2023, at the 132nd DAR Continental Congress presided over by President General Pamela Rouse Wright, the National Society Daughters of the American Revolution voted to add an amendment to their bylaws protecting transgender women from discrimination on the basis of biological sex in their membership application processes.
 Colonel Teagan Livingston, a transgender woman and retired U.S. Air Force officer, had previously joined the Daughters of the American Revolution in 2022.

 In September 2023, the California State Assembly voted to recognize August as Transgender History Month, beginning in 2024.
 California is the first U.S. state to make such a declaration.